 These Low-Carb Crackers are incredibly simple to make and are sure to satisfy your cravings for a salty, crunchy, and keto-friendly snack!
-Seriously delicious, this keto crackers recipe is low-carb, paleo, gluten-free, grain-free, dairy-free, coconut-free, sugar-free, AND vegetarian!
+Seriously delicious, this keto crackers recipe is low-carb, paleo-friendly, gluten-free, grain-free, dairy-free, coconut-free, sugar-free, AND vegetarian!
 There is even an option to make this recipe entirely nut-free!

 Crunchy, Salty Goodness Low-Carb Crackers